Manually installing SSM Agent on Oracle Linux instances - Amazon Systems Manager

 Manually installing SSM Agent on Oracle Linux instances

 The Amazon Machine Images (AMIs) for Oracle Linux that are provided by Amazon do not come with Amazon Systems Manager Agent (SSM Agent) preinstalled by default.
-For a list of Amazon managed AMIs on which the agent might be preinstalled, see Amazon Machine Images (AMIs) with SSM Agent preinstalled.
+For a list of Amazon managed AMIs on which the agent might be preinstalled, see Find AMIs with the SSM Agent preinstalled.

 Use the information in this section to help you manually install or reinstall SSM Agent on an Oracle Linux instance.